5 from 15 votes

 Instructions

-• Pound chicken breast to 1/2" thick and season both sides with salt and pepper.
+• Pound chicken breast to 1/2" thick and season both sides with half of the salt and pepper.

-• Mix together egg, flour, salt, pepper, and garlic powder to form a wet batter.
+• Mix together egg, flour, garlic powder, and remaining salt and pepper to form a wet batter.
 The consistency should be slightly looser than pancake batter (add water if needed).

-• Dredge chicken completely and let any excess drip off.
+• Add the panko breadcrumbs to a plate or baking sheet next to the wet batter.
+Dredge chicken completely in the wet batter and let any excess drip off.
 Transfer chicken into panko breadcrumbs and coat well, making sure there are no bald spots.

-• Fry at 350°F for 5-6 minutes or until the chicken reaches 165°F. Set aside on a wire rack to cool.
+• Heat a large wok or dutch oven with neutral oil to 350°F. Fry the chicken at 350°F for 5-6 minutes or until the chicken reaches 165°F and the chicken is a deep golden brown.
+Drain the chicken from the oil and set them aside on a wire rack to cool.

 • In a heavy bottomed pot or dutch oven, heat 2 tbsp of oil over medium high heat.
-Sauté garlic for 30 seconds and add carrots, onions, and potatoes for 5 minutes.
-Cover with water and bring to a boil, then cover and simmer on low for 10 minutes or until the vegetables are soft.
+Sauté garlic for 30 seconds and add carrots, onions, and potatoes and cook for 5 minutes until a light golden brown.
+Cover with water and bring to a boil, then cover and simmer on low for 10 minutes or until the vegetables are tender.

 • Turn off the heat and add in your curry cube mix and mix through.
 Continue stirring and cooking over low heat until desired consistency is achieved.
 Serve with chicken over some freshly steamed rice and enjoy!